mvr/mvr.github.io/posts/cool-still-lifes.md

-previous attempts (like the `moog_stdin` and `5Glider_stdin` symmetries), because 1) I make sure the gliders actually collide rather than positioning them completely randomly, and 2) I do the vast majority of the work in a QuFince-style CUDA kernel rather than piping an RLE generator into apgsearch.
+previous attempts (like the `moog_stdin` and `5Glider_stdin` symmetries), because 1) I make sure the gliders actually collide rather than positioning them completely randomly, and 2) I do the vast majority of the work on the GPU kernel rather than piping an RLE generator into apgsearch.

 [here]: https://catagolue.hatsya.com/census/b3s23/mvr_qufince_stdin